Prenuptial Agreements In California

 2. Before signing, each party must be provided with a fair, reasonable, and full disclosure of the property or financial obligations of the other party.

-3. See below for other requirements of prenups in California.
-Each party should consult legal counsel before making preparations for a prenuptial agreement.
+3. Each party should consult legal counsel before making preparations for a prenuptial agreement.
 In general, a prenuptial contract is not enforceable if a party did not sign the agreement voluntarily or executed an unconscionable, basically unfair agreement.

 California’s 7-day Rule For Prenups